pakjiddat/Islam-Companion/README.md

 In order to run the executable files we need to download the [data files](https://drive.google.com/file/d/1TdD4jsCmqvN4y1gGR4IeVR1JGOdj_56n/view?usp=sharing) to the **/usr/local/share/islamcompanion** folder.
 This folder should contain a fonts sub folder and the quran and hadith sqlite database files.
 It also contains an icon file and desktop launcher files.

-It should now be possible to run the quran and hadith desktop reader applications.
+It should now be possible to run the quran and hadith applications.

 ### Deploying the executable files to Ubuntu Snap Store